paplorinc/bitcoin/doc/developer-notes.md

 - src/minisketch
   - Upstream at https://github.com/sipa/minisketch ; maintained by Core contributors.

-Upgrading LevelDB
+Upgrading RocksDB
 ---------------------

-Extra care must be taken when upgrading LevelDB.
+Extra care must be taken when upgrading RocksDB.
 This section explains issues you must be aware of.

 ### File Descriptor Counts

-In most configurations, we use the default LevelDB value for `max_open_files`, which is 1000 at the time of this writing.
-If LevelDB actually uses this many file descriptors, it will cause problems with Bitcoin's `select()` loop, because it may cause new sockets to be created where the fd value is >= 1024.
-For this reason, on 64-bit Unix systems, we rely on an internal LevelDB optimization that uses `mmap()` + `close()` to open table files without actually retaining references to the table file descriptors.
-If you are upgrading LevelDB, you must sanity check the changes to make sure that this assumption remains valid.
+In most configurations, we use the default RocksDB value for `max_open_files`, which is 1000 at the time of this writing.
+If RocksDB actually uses this many file descriptors, it will cause problems with Bitcoin's `select()` loop, because it may cause new sockets to be created where the fd value is >= 1024.
+For this reason, on 64-bit Unix systems, we rely on an internal RocksDB optimization that uses `mmap()` + `close()` to open table files without actually retaining references to the table file descriptors.
+If you are upgrading RocksDB, you must sanity check the changes to make sure that this assumption remains valid.

 In addition to reviewing the upstream changes in `env_posix.cc`, you can use `lsof` to